Skip to main content

 In fibromyalgia, the difference between whole-body and local delivery may be especially important.
 When symptoms are widespread, local treatment can miss systemic factors.
 Whole-body systems appear in multiple fibromyalgia studies for this reason.

 PBM is often discussed in terms of dose and response.
-In simple terms, more light does not always mean better results.
+In simple terms, more light doesn't always mean better results.
 Some frameworks support the idea that excessively long sessions or overly high doses may not produce proportional benefits.
 This is closely related to the biphasic dose response described earlier.

 Controls and blinding matter

-PBM studies can be challenging to blind perfectly because participants may notice visible light, warmth or device cues.
+PBM studies can be challenging to blind perfectly because participants may notice visible light, warmth, or device cues.
 Better trials account for this using sham conditions (a realistic placebo setup designed to mimic treatment without delivering the active dose) and rigorous blinding methods.
-This is one reason triple-blinded trials are particularly informative when they are well executed.
+This is one reason triple-blinded trials are particularly informative when they're well executed.

 Consistency and adherence matter